-To establish the reasonableness of childcare costs, OHCD will use the schedule of childcare costs.
-Families may present, and OHCD will consider justification for costs that exceed typical costs in the area.
+To establish the reasonableness of childcare costs, the OHCD will use the schedule of childcare costs from a qualified local entity that either subsidizes childcare costs or licenses childcare providers.
+Families may present, and the OHCD will consider, justification for costs that exceed typical costs in the area.